top of page

 You’ve got this, Mama.
 God equipped you for this moment.
 And if you need a little help getting started, I’ve got your back.

 Hey, Mama - If you're struggling with breastfeeding - dealing with uncomfortable latches, worrying about milk supply, or wondering if your baby has a tongue tie, but you don't know where to turn next?
 Here's your answer!!
-The Breastfeeding Success Bundle includes 3 Essential Breastfeeding Guides to answer the most common breastfeeding questions & fix the most common mistakes.
-This bundle is worth $99 -- available now for just $27!
+The Confident Mama Breastfeeding Academy walks you through the 4 step Milk Maker Method to make breastfeeding better.

 Image of Jaimie Zaki, virtual lactation consultant, breastfeeding older infant in koala hold, both looking at camera wearing grey blue.
 Pink background says "breastfeeding in confidence with jaimie z ibclc" in black and a blue bottom section says holistic breastfeeding tips for preventing & overcoming unnecessary breastfeeding challenges with peace in white